minuteman3/cs4098-game/README.md

 	* Generates events based on fuzzy logic.
 Each variable is divided into a list of options.
 For example the money variable is divided into small,medium,large so when money is $10,000 it will be 60% small and 30% medium and 0% large.
 We then use rules to determine which event should fire.
 	* Each rule specifies which option(s) it chooses for each variable so eg when money=medium then fire rule 2.
 We then generate a weight for this rule based on which option is applied the least.
 We use this value to make a weighted list of all possible rules we can fire.
 We then execute one of the rules based on a random number.
 * \#16 Intervention Interface
-	* Click on a City to get intervention possibilities for that city.
+	* Click on the interventions button to get all the intervention possibilities.
 May affect morale, progress, cash, Cultural Distance, Geographic Distance.
 * \#33 One time interventions
-	* Click on a City to get intervention possibilities for that city, modules in that city or specific modules worldwide.
+	* Click on the interventions button to get all the possible interventions,.
 These interventions are configurable in `interventions.json`.
 May affect morale, progress, cash, Cultural Distance, Geographic Distance.
 * \#32 Motivational Interventions
-	* Click on a City to get intervention possibilities for that city.
+	* Click on the interventions button to get all the intervention possibilities.
 These interventions are configurable in `interventions.json`.
 May affect morale, progress, cash, Cultural Distance, Geographic Distance.
 * \#41 Configurable Membership functions
-	* Fuzzy logic membership functions configurable through `conditions.json`.
+	* Fuzzy logic membership functions configurable through `client-config.json`.
 * \#9: Waterfall Process simulator
 	* On project selection, choose between Waterfall, or Agile as your development philosophy.
 In Waterfall mode, all modules must reach the end of one stage before progressing to the next.